jobcloud/Sylius/docs/book/products/products.rst

 =======

 In many cases, you will want to have product with different variations.
-The simplest example would be a piece of clothing, like a T-Shirt available in different sizes and colors or a glass available in different shapes or colors.
+The simplest example would be a piece of clothing, like a T-Shirt, available in different sizes and colors or a glass available in different shapes or colors.
 In order to automatically generate appropriate variants, you need to define options.